BastiaanOlij/godot-xr-tools2/README.md

 Documentation for this plugin will become available at a later date when the plugin is more complete.
 For now check out [the demo branch](https://github.com/BastiaanOlij/godot-xr-tools2/tree/demo) in this repository.

+## Requirements

+Due to the introduction of UIDs and format changes to some of the resources used for OpenXR, the minimum version of Godot that needs to be used for this plugin is Godot 4.4.

 ## Installation